-Rather than saying ‘Shaken not stirred’, one 17th-century Polish spy would likely ask ‘Black or with milk?’
+Rather than 'shaken, not stirred’, one 17th-century Polish spy would likely ask: ‘Black or with milk?’
 Jerzy Kulczycki was not only one of the very first people to open a café in Vienna, but apparently also the first person to come up with adding milk to coffee.
-Just how did his heroic stance during the Battle of Vienna lead him to become an internationally-recognised figure in café culture?
+Just how did his heroic stance during the Battle of Vienna lead him to become an internationally recognised figure in café culture?

 Spying on the Grand Vizier

 Jerzy Franciszek Kulczycki (a.k.a.
-Georg Franz Kolschitzky) a Polish nobleman, born in the town of Sambor in today’s Ukraine, led a rather eventful life of a soldier and spy.
-In an article Jerzy S. Kulczycki, a Polish historian and also a relative of Jerzy Franciszek, writes:
+Georg Franz Kolschitzky) – a Polish nobleman, born in the town of Sambor in today’s Ukraine – led a rather eventful life as a soldier and spy.
+In an article, Jerzy S. Kulczycki, a Polish historian and also a relative of Jerzy Franciszek, writes:

-Little is known for sure about the early stages of his life.
+Little is known for certain about the early stages of his life.
 Some claim that he was taken captive as a Polish soldier by Ottoman troops and was a prisoner of war for two years – which would explain how he came to know Turkish so well.
-Others object, arguing that Kulczycki was in fact… a Serb only posing as a Pole.
-This seems a rather far-fetched notion given that Kulczycki’s Polish lineage has been personally traced back by his own historian relative.
+Others object, arguing that Kulczycki was, in fact, a Serb, only posing as a Pole.
+This seems a rather far-fetched notion, given that Kulczycki’s Polish lineage has been personally traced back by his own historian relative.

-There is, however, no question that in 1660 Kulczycki found himself in Vienna, where he arrived via Serbia.
+There is no question, however, that in 1660, Kulczycki found himself in Vienna, where he arrived via Serbia.
 His command of Turkish and Hungarian secured him a job with the Oriental Company, an Austrian trade organisation doing business with the East, for which he worked as a translator in Belgrade.
 Three years later, he was already acting as an Austrian diplomatic courier and translator in Istanbul, where he also appeared in the same capacity in 1679.
-In the Ottoman Empire, Kulczycki was asked to spy on the Turkish military and is said to have even had an audience with the Grand Vizier.
+In the Ottoman Empire, Kulczycki was asked to spy on the Turkish military – he is even said to have had an audience with the Grand Vizier.